 5. Don’t Be Afraid to Start Over (Again and Again)

 If you find that your usual routine is yielding less than fab results, you might want to try making a few changes.
 Maybe put on some different music, change the time of day you exercise, or move your workout to another place.
-Being able to adapt to new situations is a point of strength.
+Being able to adapt to new situations is a point of strength and one of the best ways to make exercise easier with ADHD long-term.

 You Don’t Need a Perfect Plan; Just Start Moving